-To determine who is the best stock provider we always start with the trade offer.
-Stock brokers and CFD brokers differe insofar as there is not a direct set of underlying assets to trade with.
-A stock broker gives you access to national and international stock exchanges.
-The respective stock exchanges then offer the opportunity to trade stocks.
-Therefore we examine in particular which stock exchanges the broker lets you access.
+To determine who is the best stock provider, we always start with the trade offer.
+Stock brokers and CFD brokers differ insofar as there is not a direct set of underlying assets to trade with.
+A stock broker gives you access to national and international stock exchanges, and the respective stock exchanges then offer the opportunity to trade stocks.
+Therefore, we examine in particular which stock exchanges the broker lets you access.

-These should be at least the national stock exchanges such as Xetra, Frankfurt, Tradegate or Stuttgart, as well as the US-american New York Stock Exchange, often simply referred to as „Wall Street“.
+These should include your national stock exchanges such as Xetra, Frankfurt, Tradegate or Stuttgart, as well as the US-based New York Stock Exchange, often simply referred to as ‘Wall Street’.
 Outstanding stock brokers also give you access to other exchanges in the US, Canada, Australia, Japan and Europe.
-Of course not every trader has the same expectations.
+Of course, not every trader has the same expectations.

 For most investors it is also important to be able to trade not only stocks, but also other securities such as derivatives, bonds, ETFs or funds.
-Another point is the offer of share savings plans.
-After all, those who only want to invest in the equities business with a small amount of capital initially often get away much cheaper with savings plans.
+Another point to consider is the offer of share savings plans.
+Those who want to invest in the equities business with only a small amount of capital, may initially find savings plans a cheaper option.

 In addition to exchange trading, there is also off-the-floor trading.
 Do you trade predominantly over the counter?
-Then let your assessment contribute to your review.
+Then include your assessment of this feature in your review.
 This is especially important when trading certificates or other derivatives on stocks.

 A core issue of our stock experience are the conditions of the securities broker.
 Often, investors are influenced in their choice of a broker by order fees.
 This is understandable, because ultimately everyone wants to earn money with stock trading, and the higher the order fees, the lower the yield.
-Of course you pay special attention to the terms of the broker.
-But we want to emphasize that being an excellent supplier requires more than just low prices.
+Of course, you should also pay special attention to the terms of the broker, but we want to emphasise that being an excellent supplier requires more than just low prices.

 What we do not include, unlike other comparisons, is the amount of the spread.
 Although this is important, it is not determined by the broker, but by the respective stock exchange or the issuer (in off-the-floor trading).

-Also, not all categories of fees should be weighted equally in the evaluation, but according to importance.
-Particularly important are order fees, because they are always incurred, followed by custody and clearing account fees.
-The two factors mentioned above are also the ones where providers differ most.
-The costs of deposits and withdrawals might also be taken into account in the test result, but conditions are comparatively identical for all stock brokers.
+Also, not all categories of fees should be weighed equally in the evaluation, but given more attention according to importance.
+Order fees are particularly important, because they are always incurred, followed by custody and clearing account fees.
+The two factors mentioned above are also the ones where providers differ the most.
+The costs of deposits and withdrawals might also be taken into account in the test result, but conditions there are very similar for all stock brokers.

 These fees might be included in your rating: